-The bill amends RCW 9.41.300 to enhance restrictions on the possession of weapons in specific public areas, particularly where children are likely to be present.
-It introduces new prohibitions against carrying weapons in various locations, including neighborhood, community, or regional park facilities, state or local public buildings, and county fairs during operational hours.
-The bill mandates that municipalities designate and post signage at these facilities to inform the public of the weapon restrictions.
-Additionally, it requires local legislative authorities to provide secure storage options for weapons during visits to restricted areas, holding them liable for any negligence regarding the stored weapons.
+The bill amends RCW 9.41.300 to enhance restrictions on the possession of weapons in various public spaces, particularly those frequented by children.
+It introduces new prohibitions against carrying weapons in neighborhood, community, or regional park facilities where children are likely to be present, as well as in state or local public buildings and county fairs during operational hours.
+The bill mandates that municipalities designate specific park facilities for these restrictions and post appropriate signage to inform the public.
+Additionally, it requires local legislative authorities to provide secure storage options for weapons during visits to restricted areas and outlines the liability for any negligence related to stored weapons.

 Substitute Bill: 9.41.300